 We select content because it is important, so we clearly want pupils to remember this knowledge!
 The way in which we structure material over time is integral to helping pupils reach security and fluency but is again dependent on the subject.
 More hierarchical subjects, such as languages, maths and the sciences, require taking each piece of component knowledge and determining what knowledge is required to access it and which concepts it builds towards.
 However, even more typically cumulative subjects have aspects that are hierarchical: in art we can see that grasping pointillism would require a knowledge of impressionism; in primary geography, a knowledge of the rivers of Britain requires knowing the geography of Britain, such as the fact that Britain is a country that is made up of counties.

-Alongside this, we must factor in research that indicates that pupils learn by transferring information from working to long-term memory and that using spaced practice, interleaving of material and opportunities for retrieval all support this learning (Deans for Impact, 2015).
+Alongside this, we must factor in research that indicates that pupils learn by transferring information from working to long-term memory and that using spaced practice, An approach to learning where, rather than focusing on one piece of content at a time (known as blocking) then moving on to the next, students alternate between related concepts More of material and opportunities for retrieval all support this learning (Deans for Impact, 2015).
 Clearly this has implications for the way we would want to structure the curriculum.

 Finally, one of the most important aspects of curriculum design is to remember that it is a process that requires review.
 It is through measured and deliberate conversations within a subject community that we stand the best chance of creating a stimulating, imaginative, rigorous and enriching curriculum.